hexian000/neosocksd/API.md

 **Description**

 Start an asynchronous routine.
+Asynchronous routines are implemented by Lua coroutines.
+So they run concurrently, but never in parallel.
 See [await.resolve](#awaitresolve) for full example.

-*Notice: The await.\* functions should be called in asynchronous routines.*
+*Notice: The await.\* functions should only be called in asynchronous routines.*

 ### await.resolve